kurt-krueckeberg/23tree-in-cpp/notes/tree23.rst

              void insertKeyInLeaf(Key key, Value&& new_value);
         };

-Note: isLeaf() checks that both children[0] and children[1] are nullptr.
-Just checking children[0] is insufficient during remove() when a node might have only one subtree, say, rooted at children[1], while the other subtree is nullptr.
+Note: Method ``isLeaf()`` checks that both children[0] and children[1] are nullptr since checking children[0] is insufficient during remove() when a node might have only one subtree, for example, rooted at children[1], while the subtree at children[0] is nullptr.

 Node4 nested class
 ^^^^^^^^^^^^^^^^^^

 The nested Node4 class is used during insertion.
-Its constructor automatically sorts the keys of its input parameters.
-When input is an internal 3-node, this constructor is used:
+Its two constructors automatically sorts the keys of its input parameters.
+When the input parameters are an internal 3-node, this particular constructor is used:

 .. code-block:: cpp

     template<class Key, class Value> tree23<Key, Value>::Node4::Node4(Node23 *p3node, Key key, const Value& value, int child_index, std::unique_ptr<Node23> heap_2node) noexcept;

-It also takes ownership of the p3node's children, in addition to the additional heap_2node child passed as a parameter. child_index is used to determine the position of the heap_2node in children[]. child_index is the index of the prior, lower-level 3-node handled in the immediately-prior call to split().
+The constructor also takes ownership of both p3node's children and heap_2node. child_index is used to determine the indecies of each adopted child, where child_index is the index of the prior, lower-level 3-node that was processed in the immediately-prior call to split().

 Methods
 -------